-Proper real estate planning is an important step of any real estate transaction.
-It establishes the framework from which the project is built and requires proper due diligence, experience, and local knowledge in tandem with acute attention to detail at every step.
-Our local knowledge gives our clients the extra edge needed to ensure a successful transaction.
+Proper real estate planning is an important step in any real estate transaction.
+It establishes the framework from which the project is built and requires proper due diligence, experience and local knowledge in tandem with acute attention to detail at every step.
+At Jeffers, Danielson, Sonn & Aylward, P.S., our attorneys’ local knowledge gives our clients the extra edge needed to ensure a successful transaction.

-This distinctive combination makes our services unparalleled in the industry in the North Central and Eastern Washington area, and beyond.
-Real estate planning is often the first step in our commercial real estate legal service and was specifically developed to ensure each and every real estate project that we handle for our clients is timely and meets every facet of their needs.
+This distinctive combination makes our services unparalleled in the industry in north-central and eastern Washington and beyond.
+Real estate planning is often the first step in our commercial real estate legal service and was specifically developed to ensure that each real estate project we handle for our clients is timely and meets every facet of their needs.

 Our Washington real estate planning lawyers know that every case is unique and requires a different approach to carry a project from concept to completion.
-We have over 150 years of experience dealing with real estate transactions in Washington, and in particular, North Central and Eastern Washington real estate transactions.
-In addition, the breadth of our firm, with tax, family law, water law, and agricultural law practitioners on staff means that we are uniquely placed to provide professional and comprehensive services to our commercial real estate clients who routinely require these unique skills.
+We have over 150 combined years of experience dealing with real estate transactions in Washington, in particular those in north-central and eastern Washington.
+In addition, the breadth of our practice areas, including tax, family law, water law and agricultural law, means that we are uniquely placed to provide professional and comprehensive services to our commercial real estate clients who routinely require these unique skills.

 If you are considering acquiring a parcel of land for future commercial or residential subdivision construction, contact our office and speak to one of our real estate attorneys for guidance.

-Are there similar types of property, for example, that are outside city limits, that may be cheaper or easier to build on and are subject to fewer zoning regulations?
+- Are there similar types of property – for example, outside city limits – that may be cheaper or easier to build on and are subject to fewer zoning regulations?

 During the planning phase of a real estate acquisition, we understand that numerous issues can arise.
 Our experience enables us to carefully navigate what can be a complicated real estate transaction with professionalism.
-Our depth of experience, combined with our extensive local knowledge of real estate in North Central and Eastern Washington, including Chelan, Douglas, Grant, Adams, Kittitas, Okanogan, Walla Walla Counties and beyond allows us to guide our clients’ transactions to completion smoothly and efficiently.
+Our depth of experience, combined with our extensive local knowledge of real estate in north-central and eastern Washington, including Chelan, Douglas, Grant, Adams, Kittitas, Okanogan and Walla Walla counties and beyond, allows us to guide our clients’ transactions to completion smoothly and efficiently.

-Should a dispute arise and the client request, we can promptly seek a solution while protecting our clients’ interests.
+Should a dispute arise causing the client to request our help, we can promptly seek a solution while protecting our client’s interests.
 We always work with our clients to find the best resolution to the problem.
 If, however, a satisfactory resolution can’t be reached, we are ready and willing to pursue a remedy in all administrative and judicial forums.

 We help our clients navigate through the real estate acquisition process, keeping their interests and goals at the forefront of every transaction.

-Our Washington real estate planning lawyers can be involved in every aspect of your real estate planning process and are experienced with:
+Our Washington real estate planning lawyers can be involved in every aspect of your real estate planning process and are experienced in the following areas:

-Agricultural Issues: Depending on the transaction, agricultural matters - such as special land use, zoning, water, or environmental concerns - can be a large part of the planning process.
+- Agricultural issues: Depending on the transaction, agricultural matters – such as special land use, zoning, water or environmental concerns – can make up a large part of the planning process.
 We are experienced in addressing the unique questions presented by agricultural properties.

-Water Rights: Water rights in Washington can be a primary concern when purchasing real estate.
-These issues often arise in the context of agricultural properties, as well as technological industries, ranches, timber, nurseries, dairy operations, and desired land use development and subdivisions.
-Our Washington real estate attorneys are able to assist with water-related matters and work with local and state regulators to ensure our clients’ objectives are met.
+- Water rights: Water rights in Washington can be a primary concern when purchasing real estate.
+These issues often arise in the context of agricultural properties as well as technological industries, ranches, timber, nurseries, dairy operations and desired land use development and subdivisions.
+Our Washington real estate attorneys are able to assist with water-related matters and work with local and state regulators to ensure that our clients’ objectives are met.

 Proper planning is the key to a successful real estate project.
-The team at JDSA offers a full suite of services necessary to help you conceive, implement, and complete your real estate transactions, from the simplest to the most complex.
+Our team at JDSA Law offers a full suite of services necessary to help you conceive, implement and complete your real estate transactions, from the simplest to the most complex.